LibreScore/app-librescore/README.md

 </div>

-> DISCLAIMER: This is not an officially supported MuseScore™ product
+> DISCLAIMER: This is not an officially endorsed MuseScore product

 ## Download